denoland/docs/lint/rules/ban-unknown-rule-code.md

 tags: [recommended]
 ---

-Warns the usage of unknown rule codes in ignore directives
+Warns the usage of unknown rule codes in ignore directives.

 We sometimes have to suppress and ignore lint errors for some reasons.
 We can do so using [ignore directives](https://lint.deno.land/ignoring-rules) with rule